 - It's completely free and available online

 Research Quest's phenomena-based learning experiences build students' understanding of disciplinary core ideas, cross-cutting concepts, and science practices.
-Each investigation engages students in asking questions and using models to analyze and interpret data they'll use to construct explanations our phenomenon-based questions.
+Each investigation engages students in asking questions and using models to analyze and interpret data they'll use to construct explanations for our phenomenon-based questions.

 As a teacher, you have several great options — each aligned with state educational standards: